OOPA2018/syllabus/README.md

 ## How to succeed?
 No-one has learned programming by reading books or attendinglectures alone!

-You can only learn programming by actually coding up solutions to problems yourself
+You can only learn programming by actually coding up solutions to problems yourself.
  * Do write the code even when the exercise seems trivial
   * Does it compile?
   * Does it run as expected?